ItzBosk/LFC_project/Documentation/en/UserManual.md

 3. Follow the on-screen instructions to install Java.
 Typically, you can use the default settings unless you have a specific reason to customize them.
 4. The installer will complete the installation process, and you'll see a confirmation when it's done.

 That's it!
 You've successfully installed Java on your computer.
-You can now use Java to run Java applications like our SPL Software
+You can now use Java to run Java applications like our SPL Software.

 ### Installing SPL Software
 If you are running **Windows** you can run the "*SPL Installer.msi*" file from the root directory of our project on github, follow along the simple instructions that are displayed within the installation software and then run the freshed installed SPL Software from the link on your desktop.